 Creating a list of processing activities

-Companies use various metrics to analyze their performance in areas such as marketing, sales, customer success, human resources, finance or IT.
-Creating a record of processing activities can streamline and connect all of these efforts.
-All companies are expected to provide information in their privacy policy about the purposes for which they process the personal data of their customers and other data subjects.
-The record of processing activities provides an excellent overview of the activities of individual departments, the processes of your company and the handling of personal data.
+Companies use various key figures to measure their development in areas such as Marketingsales, customer success, human resources, finance or IT.
+The creation of a List of processing activities can rationalize and combine all these efforts.
+All companies are expected to provide information in their privacy policy about the purposes for which they personal data of your customers and other data subjects.
+The register of processing activities provides an excellent overview of the activities of individual departments, the processes of your company and the handling of personal data.

-Article 30 obliges every company that acts as a data controller within the scope of the GDPR to keep a "record of processing activities" (RPA) in written (also: electronic) form.
-The RPA provides a comprehensive overview of the processing of personal data in the company.
-Processors must also keep a record of the processes they carry out on behalf of their clients.
+Article 30 obliges every company that acts as a data controller within the scope of the GDPR is active, a "List of processing activities" (VVT) in written (also: electronic) form.
+The VVT provides a comprehensive overview of the Processing of personal data in the company.
+Processors must also keep a DPIA of the processes they carry out on behalf of their clients.
 The VVT shows the how and why of data processing.
-The DPA must be submitted to the supervisory authority upon request.
+The VVT must be Supervisory authority be presented upon request.

 Article 30 GDPR: What exactly is a "processing activity"?

-The term "processing activity" is insufficiently defined in the GDPR.
-As a result, it can be unclear what is subject to documentation and to what level of detail.
-In general, the GDPR requires the individual process steps in which personal data of employees, customers or other data subjects are processed to be documented.
+The term "processing activity" is used in the GDPR only insufficiently defined.
+It can therefore be unclear what is subject to documentation and to what level of detail.
+In general, the GDPR the requirement to document the individual process steps in which personal data of employees, customers or other data subjects are processed.
 The same applies to the legal basis and purposes of any data processing.

 Article 30 GDPR: The record of processing activities

 Article 30 GDPR defines the content of the record of processing activities.
-In addition to the name and contact details of the company and the data protection officer, if any, the following information must be documented for each processing of personal data:
+In addition to the name and contact details of the company and the data protection officer, if any, the following information must be provided for each processing activity Processing personal data are documented:

-• Purpose of processing - Why and for what purpose do you use personal data?
+- Purpose of the Processing - Why and for what purpose do you use personal data?

 Article 30 GDPR: Examples of processing activities

-Examples of the processing of employee data may include the following:
+Examples of the Processing of employee data can be the following:

-The use of special software or devices with which employee data is collected, processed or used (e.g. systems for e-recruiting, payroll accounting, time recording, digital personnel files, electronic access controls, video surveillance).
+The use of special software or devices with which employee data is collected, processed or used (e.g. systems for e-recruiting, payroll accounting, time recording, digital Personnel fileelectronic access controls, Video surveillance).

 Article 30 GDPR: What impact does it have on my company?

-Article 30 GDPR stipulates that all companies with more than 250 employees must keep a record of processing activities.
-It must be submitted to the supervisory authority for review upon request.
+Article 30 GDPR stipulates that all companies with more than 250 employees must have a List of processing activities must be kept.
+It must be presented to the supervisor for inspection upon request.

 Before a company starts to create a DPA, it must first analyze which categories of personal data it processes, where the data is stored and how the data flows inside and outside the company.
-This also forms the basis for compliance with other requirements of the GDPR, such as Article 6 (establishing a legal basis for processing), Article 7 (conditions and requirements for obtaining consent) and Article 13 (information obligations).
+This also forms the basis for compliance with other requirements of the GDPRsuch as Article 6 (establishment of a legal basis for the Processing), Article 7 (Conditions and requirements for obtaining a Consent) and Article 13 (Duty to inform).

 Article 30 GDPR: Are there templates for a VVT?